interstellarninja/MarketAgents/README.md

 ```

 ### Information Board
 The Information Board serves as a centralized repository for economic news and statistics, simulating the dissemination of public information within the economy.
-This component plays a crucial role in the Litecon framework by:
+This component plays a crucial role in the MarketAgents framework by:

 1. Generating and distributing economic news based on current market states and exogenous factors.
 2. Implementing information dissemination mechanisms with variable reach and impact.